ddeutils/ddedocs/docs/index.md

     Because I'm in the middle of trying to practice writing and reading.
 Please understand this issue before going deeper into it :face_holding_back_tears:

+> Disclaimer: This project create from my experiment on Data Engineer around ~4 years.

 ## :material-arrow-down-right: Getting Started

 :material-page-last: First, I will start reading the popular Data Engineering books from worldwide.
 That